funnelfiasco/guac-scripts/README.md

 | Setting | Description
 | ------- | -----------
 | GITHUB_TOKEN_FILE | The path on disk to a file containing your GitHub token (and only your GitHub token)
+| GITLAB_TOKEN_FILE | The path on disk to a file containing your GitLab token (and only your GitLab token)
 | GRAPHQL_SERVER | The full URL to your GUAC GraphQL server's query endpoint